 Lettuce is a small, easily manageable plant for apartment dwellers, and it looks great in a pot.
 Plants require breathing room, but with a pot of six inches or more, you can plant multiple varieties for a colourful burst effect.

-- Peppers are fantastic for balconies because they are both practical and decorative.
+- Peppers are fantastic for edible garden balconies because they are both practical and decorative.
 They grow well in pots and need at least five hours of direct sunlight.
 In warmer months, you should water peppers twice a day.

 Although peppers are self-pollinators, growing them on a balcony away from bees and other plants may postpone your harvest.
 To hand-pollinate, shake the plant gently a few times a day during blooming season.
 This sprinkles the pollen across the plant and encourages fruit.